weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 ```
 swarmNumber=0
 numberOfTrajsPerSwarm=6
-firstSubjob=0
-lastSubjob=3
+number_of_jobs=2
+number_of_gpus_per_replica=1 # note: this should be 1 unless your system is > 500,000 atoms

-jobName="your_job_name" # no spaces
+jobName="test" # no spaces
+partitionName=dcs            #Slurm partition to run job on
 ```

 The first 2 variables have already been described and must be consistent with whatever was set in `setup_individual_swarm.sh`.

-The next 2 variables have to deal with trajectory subjobs.
-A single trajectory must be run over many subjobs to achieve the needed desired simulation time.

-`firstSubjob`: is the number of the first subjob, zero indexed.
-It should be zero, unless a swarm run crashes and needs to be restarted from a given subjob.
-`lastSubjob`: this is `n - number_of_subjobs_you_wish_to_run`
+`number_of_jobs`: the number of subjobs you wish to submit--each subjob consist of running the number of steps defined in `input.py`
+`number_of_gpus_per_replica`: the number of GPUs each subjob should use.
+This should be one, unless you're running a very large (>500,000 atoms) system, as the scaling across GPUs is NOT linear, and thus inefficient compared to using 1 GPU/subjob (i.e., you'll acquire more ns/day running 2 subjobs on 1 GPU each, thn running 1 subjob on 2 GPUs).
 `jobName`: what you wish to name the job (this will be publically visible in the job scheduler)

 Finally, submit the MD swarm to the job scheduler with the following command: